mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+May 18, 2018
+- Mask signal message from exec\_wrap so that segv error message looks right.
+- Fix grading of formatstring to catch segmentation fault message.
+- Add type\_function feature to SimLab to type stdout of a script.
+- Remove SimLab limitation on combining single/double quotes.
+- Add window\_wait directive to SimLab to pause until window with given title can be found.
+- Modify plc lab to alter titles on physical world terminal to reflect status, this also makes testing easier.
+- Fix bufoverflow lab manual link.

 May 15, 2018
 - Add appendix on use of the SimLab tool to simulate user performance of labs for regression testing and lab development.